Ray Ferraro: Playing career

 Ferraro was a prolific scorer in junior hockey, including a 108-goal and 192-point season for the Western Hockey League (WHL)'s Brandon Wheat Kings in 1983–84.
-He also was a member of the 1982–83 Portland Winter Hawks squad that won the 1983 Memorial Cup.
+He also was a member of the 1982–83 Portland Winter Hawks squad that won the 1983 Memorial Cup, becoming the first American team to win the Cup.
 Ferraro's teammates on the championship-winning team included Cam Neely, Mike Vernon, Brian Curran, John Kordic, and other future NHLers.
+He was inducted into the BC Sports Hall of Fame in 2025.

 Although nicknamed "The Big Ball of Hate", he scored 408 goals and 490 assists for a total of 898 points in 1,258 NHL games spanning 18 seasons.
 He was named to the NHL All-Star Game in 1992, held in Philadelphia.
 He also had two 40-goal seasons, and (as of April 2025) ranks 103rd all-time in total NHL goals scored.
 Ferraro had a memorable Stanley Cup playoff run for the New York Islanders in 1993, scoring two overtime goals against the Washington Capitals as the Islanders defeated both the Capitals and the defending champion Pittsburgh Penguins.
 Ferraro assisted on David Volek's game- and series-winning goal during overtime of Game 7 against the Penguins.
 The goal advanced the Islanders to the Wales Conference Finals, which they lost to the eventual champion Montreal Canadiens.
 Ferraro finished that playoff season with team-leading totals in goals (13) and points (20).

+On February 28, 1999, he played in his 1,000th game.
+He signed as a free agent for the Atlanta Thrashers that year.
+He played three seasons (while being named captain in 2001).
+He recorded his 400th goal on December 28, 2001.
+He was traded to the St. Louis Blues in March 2002 for a fourth-round draft pick, where he recorded six goals in 15 games.
+He closed his career out with three assists for the Blues in the 2002 Stanley Cup playoffs.
+Prior to retiring, Ferraro served as an analyst for ESPN's playoff coverage in 1999.
+Among all players with at least 400 goals, Ferraro ranked sixth in shooting percentage with 18.9%.
+In his career, Ferraro had twelve seasons with at least 20 goals.